fairlearn/fairlearn/docs/user_guide/datasets.rst

 were willing to pay with respect to air pollution levels in their census tracts."

-The variables in the dataset are representative of the early 1970s and come from a mixture of surveys, administrative records, and other research papers.
+The variables in the dataset were collected in the early 1970s and come from a mixture of surveys, administrative records, and other research papers.